db-electronics/Universal-Mega-Dumper/README.md

 # Arduino IDE Preferences
+You can use the default Arduino library directory, which is ``~/Arduino/libraries``.
+If you're ok with this, clone this and the required libraries there, and ignore the rest of this section.

-Open the Arduino IDE and go to File->Preferences.
+If you don't want to use the default, open the Arduino IDE and go to File->Preferences.

 In the "Sketchbook location" field, change it to the directory you plan to clone the UMD repository and dependent libraries.